SujJR/Gemini-Chatbot/README.md

 This a simple PoC of a chatbot using Gemini.

-Please add your Gemini API key in the .env file in the backend folder.
+Please add your Gemini API key and weaviate API key in the .env file in the backend folder.

 To run the frontend:
 ```